KS2 Sats Test Papers 2019 Teachers Guide

 As the old saying goes, ‘failing to plan is planning to fail!’.
 As teachers, it part of our DNA but it’s not just planning – it is planning effectively.
 A great resource is the White Rose planning Schemes of Learning.

 Also remember, you are not an island.
 Collaborate with your colleagues and ask questions, request progress data and get advice on what were the intervention areas.

 Sharing best practice in teaching should be essential, after all teaching is a collaborative process – helping our colleagues and sharing what we know works can help not only our teaching practices, but our pupils’ results.

 Check out our 5 ways to help your pupils with the KS2 SATs Maths test papers. https://satscompanion.com/5-best-ways-to-help-your-child-with-the-ks2-maths-test-in-may/

-Another great way to get feedback almost immediately is to share your ideas – both publicly (on the web/TES etc) ir within your school.
-Also, you could observe lessons and have your teaching critiqued. feedback is so valuable and can lead you to your own areas of CPD.
+Another great way to get feedback almost immediately is to share your ideas – both publicly (on the web/TES etc) or within your school.
+Also, you could observe lessons and have your teaching critiqued.
+Feedback is so valuable and can lead you to your own areas of CPD.

 4. Practice, Practice, Practice

 This doesn’t mean regurgitating the KS2 SATs test papers test after test.
 You will find some great resources online such as BBC Bitesize English KS2 or BBC Bitesize Maths KS2 (BBC Bitesize are linking partners with SATs Companion.
 Click on the SATs Companion link and see how schools improved results up to 29% in one year.

 We will be posting more information surrounding the KS2 SATs test paper.

 As always, we are here to help. if you have any queries regarding the KS2 SATs test papers, feel free to contact us.